OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 3) SOP moved to this repository by: Patricia López-García, Tom Hull, Sören Thomsen in September 2021.

-4) Next steps: Several months of community review on GitHub starting in October 2021.
+4) Next step: Several months of community review on GitHub starting in October 2021.

 # Contributors